kevinmaddox/mintcrate/README.md

 ## Examples
 Sample project scan be found in the `examples` directory.
 You can run these by simply calling `love {example-folder-name}` within the `examples` directory (assuming LÖVE has been added to your path).

+Looking at the examples is the easiest way to learn how MintCrate works and how a project is structured.

 ## Rooms

 ## Entities